This article was updated August, 2023.

 What are the benefits of Sauna use?

-Believed to have originated in Finland, saunas, steam rooms and hyperthermia therapy has been used by generations of people around the world, for a variety of health reasons.
+Believed to have originated in Finland, saunas, steam rooms, and hyperthermia therapy have been used by generations around the world for various health reasons.
+There’s a definite trend in sauna use as well as complimentary cold therapies such as cold plunges and ice bathing.

 With a 20 minute sauna session raising the heart rate to 120-150 bmp, it can improve heart health in a similar way to aerobic exercise.
 Studies have shown clear reductions in blood pressure when saunas are used regularly.
 While sauna use certainly shouldn’t replace actual physical activity, it is a great health practice to incorporate in to your overall wellness routine.
 As an added bonus, the energy required for the body to sweat and the increase in heart rate will burn off some bonus calories!